-The award-winning Wisconsin Center for Investigative Journalism is hiring a paid investigative reporting intern for summer 2018.
+The award-winning Wisconsin Center for Investigative Journalism is hiring a paid interns.
+We are seeking a part-time public engagement and marketing intern to begin in March and a full-time investigative reporting intern to for the summer of 2019.

 The intern will report on investigative stories and may use other skills, including photography and data analysis and visualization, to produce investigative coverage.

 The internship will begin in June and end in August, 2019.
 The internship may be extended for up to a full year.